tiffgerst/cosmwasm-book/src/actor-model/idea.md

 So, if we do not request `Reply` to be called by subsequent contract, it will not happen.
 In such a case if a sub-call fails, the whole transaction is rolled back - sub-message failure transitively causes the original message failure.
-It is probably a bit complicated for now, but I promise it would be simple if you would did some practice with that.
+It is probably a bit complicated for now, but I promise it will be simple when you practice a bit more.

-When handling the reply, it is important to remember, that although changes are not yet applied to the blockchain (the transaction still can be failed), the reply handler is already working on the copy of the state with all changes made by sub-message so far applied.
-In most cases, it would be a good thing, but it has a tricky consequence - if the contract is calling itself recursively, it is possible that subsequent call overwrote things set up in the original message.
+When handling the reply, it is important to remember, that although changes are not yet applied to the blockchain (the transaction can still fail), the reply handler is already working on the copy of the state with all changes made by sub-message applied.
+In most cases, this would be a good thing, but it has a tricky consequence - if the contract is calling itself recursively, it is possible that subsequent call overwrote things set up in the original message.
-It rarely happens, but may need special treatment in some cases - for now I don't want to go deeply into details, but I want you to remember about what to expect after state in the actor's flow.
+This rarely happens, but may need special treatment in some cases - for now I don't want to go too deeply into details, but I want you to remember what to expect after state in the actor's flow.

-Now let's take a look at handling results with `2`-`4` options.
-It is actually interesting, that using `2`, even if the transaction is performed by sub-call succeed, we may now take a look at the data it returned with `Reply`, and on its final state after it finished, and we can still decide, that act as a whole is a failure, in which case everything would be rolled back - even currency transfer performed by external contract.
+Now let's take a look at handling results with options `2`-`4`. `2` presents an interesting case, in that even if the transaction performed by the subcall succeeds, we can still check the returned data and decide the whole transaction is a failure.
+In this case everything is rolled back - even the transaction performed by the external contract.

-In our case, an interesting option is `3`.
-So, if the contract would call `Reply` on failure, we can decide to claim success, and commit a transaction on the state if the sub call failed.
-Why may it be relevant for us?
-Possibly because our internal list was supposed to keep the list of players succeeding with the quest, not paid out!
-So, if we have no more currency, we still want to update the list!
+`3` is similarly interesting in that if the external contract sends a `Reply` on failure, we can still decide to succeed, and commit the transaction.
+Why would we want to do this?
+One use case could be if our internal list is only supposed to keep track of players succeeding with the quest, not the ones being paid out.
+So, even if we have no more currency, and the external call fails, we still want to update the list!

-The most common way to use the replies (option `2` in particular)  is to instantiate another contract, managed by the one called.
+The most common way to use the replies (option `2` in particular)  is when instantiating another contract, managed by the one called.
 The idea is that in those use cases, the creator contract wants to keep the address of the created contract in its state.
-To do so it has to create an `Instantiate` sub-message, and subscribe for its success response, which contains the address of the freshly created contract.
+To do so it has to create an `Instantiate` sub-message, and subscribe to the success response, which contains the address of the freshly created contract.

 In the end, you can see that performing actions in CosmWasm is built with